fundacion-sadosky/genis/README_EN.md

 For a detailed explanation on how to install GENis and configure the necessary software, please refer to the [GENis installation manual](https://github.com/fundacion-sadosky/genis/files/9739746/instalacion.pdf).
 The following summarizes the steps for basic configuration and shows how to run the system in development and production environments.
 The files referred to can be found under the */utils* directory.

+To find out about the operation of the system, consult the [GENis user manual](https://github.com/fundacion-sadosky/genis/files/9739748/manual.pdf).

 ## Setting up a GENis runtime environment
 GENis is developed in Scala, JRE 8 is required to run the application and JDK 8 and Sbt are required for further development.